Empress Guo (Zhenzong)

-Empress Guo (975–1007) was a Chinese empress consort of the Song Dynasty, married to Emperor Zhenzong of Song.
+Empress Guo (c.
+975 – 4 May 1007) was a Chinese empress consort of the Song Dynasty, married to Emperor Zhenzong of Song.

 She became the primary consort of Zhezong in 991, in a marriage arranged by his father the emperor.
-The marriage produced no children.
+The marriage produced a son, which died in childhood.
 She became his empress consort when he succeeded to the throne in 997.